osmi61/pumpfun-raydium-cli-tools/README.md

 If you need my help, plz contact to me here
 [telegram @Ee1030109](https://t.me/Ee1030109)

+# Updated Features
+Pump.fun updated his smart contract for pump.fun AMM so I add updated IDL, you should updated pump.fun sdk based on new IDL.

 ## Main Features
 - Trading any token using Jupiter API & Raydium swap function